 While no amount of money can bring your loved one back, a just wrongful death settlement or verdict can ease your anxiety about what the future holds for you and your family.

-If you think you may have grounds for a wrongful death claim, please contact an experienced Virginia personal injury attorney to discuss your case.
+If you think you may have grounds for a Virginia wrongful death claim, please contact an experienced Virginia personal injury lawyer to discuss your case.
 Our team at GibsonSingleton Virginia Injury Attorneys is made up of compassionate, knowledgeable professionals.
 We offer a free consultation, during which we’ll sit down with you and answer all your questions about wrongful death claims.

 If you choose us to represent you, we’ll stick by your side until the end.
 We consider it a calling to help you recover your losses and make sure your future expenses are paid too.
 Call (804) 413-6777 today for a free meeting.
 We know this is a terrible time for you, and we will do everything possible to make it easier, and get you the fastest, fairest resolution possible.

 When a death is the direct or indirect outcome of another person or company’s negligence or misconduct, surviving family members have the right to sue for compensation from the responsible party.
 We see wrongful death lawsuits commonly resulting from the following: